 For outdoor classrooms, they proposed strategies such as project-based learning, experiential learning, and outdoor discussions on climate change.
 For instance, SS1 expressed a preference for project-based learning as an effective activity for teaching vocabulary.
-SS3 provided further clarification, suggesting that a suitable outdoor learning process would involve experiential learning, which would be instrumental in finding solutions to climate change.
+SS3 provided further clarification, suggesting that a suitable outdoor learning process would be experiential learning, seen as instrumental in finding solutions to climate change.
 SS1 echoed this sentiment, proposing outdoor activities in the form of speaking/discussion activities centered around climate change.
-SS2 concurred, emphasizing that discussions were essential for raising students' awareness of climate change.
+SS2 concurred, emphasizing that discussions are preferable for raising students' awareness of climate change.